sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

     push: docker push username/repo:tagname

 .. note:: Ensure that you replace **username/repo** and **tagname** with the actual names.
-Take note of the image name, which will be used in the next steps when creating a Jupyter connection in Sparkflows.
+Take note of the image name, which will be used in the next steps when creating a Jupyter connection in Fire Insights.